raphigaziano/TIE/doc/source/api/tag.rst

    TIE takes care of managing and handling its registered Tag object, but instanciating them manually allows one to change their default behaviour by providing a custom callback as the `processor` argument.
+(Default processors callbacks are defined in the :mod:`tie.processors` module.)

    If further customisation is needed, feel free to override its public methods in a subclass.